Famed French literary theorist Roland Barthes believed in the transcendental power of wrestling.

 I went to the nightclub HQ at 8pm on a Friday to find out.

-It was the SUPERCLASH2 and the nightclub traded its dance-floor for a boxing ring and its dancers for punching pundits.
+It was the SUPERCLASH2.
+The nightclub traded its dance-floor for a boxing ring and its dancers for punching pundits.
 Instead of the 200 or so people moving, kids, families and grandparents watched the elevated arena with their iPhones ready.

 Four wrestlers – Kit Condor, James Kray, Cadie Tré and Tony Toro – emerged from the darkness with their own outrageous theme songs and personalities.
 They wrestled in a blur, with their moves accented by thumps, slaps, leap-frogging and bad insults.

 In vulnerable costumes that exposed large parts of their hairless bodies, the men commanded the space.
-With pomp, flair and wet hair, the combatants were divided into heels (villains) and babyfaces (heroes).
+With pomp, flair and dramatic expressions, the combatants were divided into heels (villains) and babyfaces (heroes).

 But despite their characters’ designated arc, these men had the scope to create their own point of difference.